What is employers liability insurance?

 To compare employers liability insurance cost, please complete our online application

-How much can personal injury claims cost?
+How much can employers liability claims cost?

 Personal injury compensation can include financial recompense for any expenses incurred, loss of earnings, possible loss of future earnings, pain and suffering.

-The discount rate was amended in March 2017 (and again in August 2019) by the Lord Chancellor has had a significant impact on how damages are calculated over a long period.
+Note the discount rate was amended in March 2017 (and again in August 2019) by the Lord Chancellor has had a significant impact on how damages are calculated over a long period.

-Employers Liability Claim Example: An Employee suffers a broken back and brain injuries after an accident, they are likely to require significant long-term care: A claim paid before March 2017 (+2.5% rate) equals £4.9m, whereas a claim paid after August 2019 (-0.25% rate) equals £9.8m.
+An Employee suffers a broken back and brain injuries after an accident, they are likely to require significant long-term care: A claim paid before March 2017 (+2.5% rate) equals £4.9m, whereas a claim paid after August 2019 (-0.25% rate) equals £9.8m.

 The example above identifies what a significant impact the change in law has had on the potential cost of personal injury claims.

-What is a 'claims occurring' insurance policy?
+What is a 'claims occurring' employers liability policy?

 Employers liability insurance works on an occurrence basis, whereby the policy period in which the loss occurred will respond, irrespective of when the claim is made.